pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

     titanic["Name"].str.split(",")

-Using the ``split`` method, each of the values is returned as a list of 2 elements.
+Using the :meth:`Series.str.split` method, each of the values is returned as a list of 2 elements.
 The first element is the part before the comma and the second element the part after the comma.